mothur/mothur.github.io/_wiki/analyzing_h1n1_swine-origin_influenza_a_isolates.md

     [rank-abundance](rabund_file) file for the remaining
     *Global* sequences
 -   HA.unique.fn.shared: a [shared file](shared_file) which
-    can be used by mothur\'s [multiple sample analyses](OTU-based_approaches#multiple_sample_analyses)
+    can be used by mothur's [multiple sample analyses](OTU-based_approaches#multiple_sample_analyses)
     commands